jjola00/FinalZork/README.md

 # FinalZork

-A Chris++ project I made all the way back in first year of ISE, a rendition of Zork inspired by my favourite visual novel/game, [The House in Fata Morgana](https://en.wikipedia.org/wiki/The_House_in_Fata_Morgana).
+My first Chris++ project I made all the way back in first year of ISE, a rendition of Zork inspired by my favourite visual novel/game, [The House in Fata Morgana](https://en.wikipedia.org/wiki/The_House_in_Fata_Morgana).
 Slightly touched up(readme, run files) so it could at LEAST run but left unrefactored.
 I might fork this repo to A. refactor(some bad code smells) B. Fix overall UI/UX but I would like to leave the unoriginal untouched.

 ## Getting Started